scottaohara/aria_links/README.md

 # ARIA Links
-If you need a link, you should really just use the ```<a>``` element.
-But maybe there's some super corner-case situation, that I can't presently think of a justification for, where you can't use the appropriate ```<a>``` element?
+If you need a link, you should really just use the `<a>` element with a valid `href`.
+But maybe there's some super corner-case situation, that I can't presently think of, where you can't use an `<a href="...">`?

-Fortunately for that situation, this script exists to create accessible fake links using the [ARIA `role="link"`](https://www.w3.org/TR/wai-aria-1.1/#link).
+Fortunately, this script exists to help create accessible fake links using the [ARIA `role="link"`](https://www.w3.org/TR/wai-aria-1.1/#link).

 See the script in action: [ARIA Links demo](https://scottaohara.github.io/aria-links/)

 ## Usage
-Since custom links require JavaScript to work, this script allows for two base mark-up patterns to be progressively enhanced into ARIA links.
+Since custom ARIA links require JavaScript to work, this script allows for two base mark-up patterns to be progressively enhanced into functioning links.
 Each pattern will gracefully degrade to static text if JavaScript is unavailable.

 ### Option 1
 Use the following mark-up if you want to provide static text, if JavaScript is unavailable: